Pay Monthly Tariff terms and conditions

 (d) Any Bolt On inclusive allowances will be taken before your standard Pay Monthly tariff inclusive minutes, messages and/or data.

-(e) If the Distance Selling Regulations apply, once your Bolt On is activated and therefore the service has started, you agree that you will not be able to cancel under the cooling-off period in the Regulations.
+(e) If the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply, once your Bolt On is activated and therefore the service has started, you agree that you will not be able to cancel under the cooling-off period in the Regulations.
 Your statutory rights are unaffected.

 1.9 Standard and flexible Sharer Tariffs

 (a) If you’re on a tariff that allows you to share data (a “Primary Sharer Tariff”) you (a “Primary”) can create a group of up to 10 eligible tariffs (a “Group”) with whom you can share the Europe Zone data allowance from the Primary Sharer Tariff.
 Promotional data and data that is assigned for use outside of our Europe Zone is excluded and cannot be shared, unless we say so in writing.